Kenny Hickey

 Kenneth Shaun Hickey (born May 22, 1966) is an American musician.
 He was the guitarist, backing and occasional co-lead vocalist of the gothic metal band Type O Negative, whom he played for from 1989 until the death of the band's frontman and bassist Peter Steele in 2010.
 He is currently the lead vocalist and guitarist for the doom metal band Silvertomb and was the co-founder of the doom metal band Seventh Void.
 All three bands featured fellow Type O Negative member and close friend Johnny Kelly on drums.
 Hickey is also an occasional touring guitarist for the heavy metal band Danzig.

 Early career

-Hickey was born in New York City in 1966 and was raised in the Marine Park section of Brooklyn, New York.
+Hickey was born in Brooklyn, New York City in 1966 and was raised in the Marine Park section of Brooklyn.
 As a youngster he listened to his father's records of Johnny Cash and was diverted into rock and roll after Elton John's album Goodbye Yellow Brick Road.
 He was asked to join Type O Negative after former Carnivore guitarist Marc Piovanetti declined.
 Hickey was a childhood friend of the band, growing up in the same neighborhood as the band members.
 Hickey graduated from Xaverian High School in 1984.
 He has been on every Type O Negative release with fellow members Peter Steele and Josh Silver (Johnny Kelly joined in 1994).